Witiko/doctoral-thesis/defense.md

 > model, and those vectors as more interpretable than the dense vectors that we
 > call embeddings.
 In what sense do you mean to claim that the embedding
 > representations studied in this thesis are \`\`interpretable''?

+- Surface forms are interpretable, perhaps moreso than token embeddings.
+- However, they are not necessarily useful for accurate and fast retrieval.

 # Response to the report of prof.\ RNDr.\ Tomáš Skopal, Ph.D. {#skopal}